weisdd/lfgw/README.md

 * add CLI interface (currently, only environment variables are used);
 * configurable JMESPath for the `roles` attribute;
 * OIDC callback to support for proxying Prometheus web-interface itself;
-* structured logging (it'll require an intermediate interface for logging `httputil`'s error logs);
-* simple deduplication if there is any performance issue (another option: use `trickster` for request optimizations);
 * add a helm chart.